 Members of the Armed Forces

-Are You a Delaware Filing Required
+Are you Delaware Filing Requ iired

-Legal Military Active Military Active Other Income Other Income

-Resident of Duty Income Earned in DE Earned in Other
+a Legal Resident of Delaware?
+Military Active Duty Income Other Income Earned in DE Other Income Earned in Other States

-Delaware?
-States

 Yes Yes Yes Yes

 No No Yes No

 Whether you are stationed in Delaware or not.